bgd-labs/umbrella-ui/docs-site/docs/umbrella-ui.md

 5. Confirm transaction

-     **Confirmation can be done in two ways (depends on asset):**
+     Confirmation can be done in two ways (depends on asset):
-   - **Permit signature**: Off-chain signature, no additional gas cost
+* **Permit signature**: Off-chain signature, no additional gas cost
-   - **Approve transaction**: On-chain approval, requires separate gas payment
+* **Approve transaction**: On-chain approval, requires separate gas payment

-   *The method is determined by the token's smart contract capabilities.
-Older tokens like USDT only support the approve method*
+The method is determined by the token's smart contract capabilities.
+Older tokens like USDT only support the approve method.

+**ETH wrapping**: ETH requires wrapping to WETH first (since ETH is not an ERC-20 token).

    ![Confirm Transaction](/img/ui-confirm-transaction.png)

 7. Stake